caltechlibrary/caltechdata_plot/README.md

 caltechdata_plot is a demo interactive plotting tool that uses Bokeh server to produce an interactive plot by calling the caltechDATA (Invenio 3) API

-In development.
-This is a minimal working example that ONLY works with mineral spectra records 208 and 209.
-May also break when new records are added.
+This is example is not general and only works with mineral spectra records 208 and 209.

 ## Setup